turbot/steampipe-plugin-aws/docs/tables/aws_wellarchitected_answer.md

   jsonb_array_elements(choice_answers) c;
 ```

-### List all the questions that are not applicable for a workload
+### List questions that are not applicable for a workload

 ```sql
 select